akshanshop/Raipur-Smart-Connect/replit.md

 # Overview
-Raipur Smart Connect is a unified civic engagement platform for Raipur city, connecting citizens with municipal authorities.
-It's a full-stack web application offering civic services, an AI-powered multilingual chatbot with spam detection, a smart complaint management system with GPS and photo uploads, and a community problem-solving hub with interactive map visualization.
-The platform aims to provide 24/7 access to municipal services, transparent complaint tracking, community engagement, and real-time city alerts.
+Raipur Smart Connect is a unified civic engagement platform that connects citizens with Raipur municipal authorities.
+It provides 24/7 access to municipal services, transparent complaint tracking, community engagement, and real-time city alerts.
+Key features include an AI-powered multilingual chatbot, a smart complaint management system with GPS and photo uploads, a community problem-solving hub with interactive map visualization, and a system for voting on nearby complaints.
+The platform aims to enhance civic participation and streamline municipal operations.

-## Recent Updates (October 2025)
-- **SMS/WhatsApp Notifications via Twilio**: Integrated Twilio for real-time SMS and WhatsApp notifications to users for:
-  - Complaint submitted confirmation
-  - Complaint acknowledged by officials
-  - Complaint status changed to in-progress
-  - Complaint resolved notification
-  - User phone numbers stored in database for notification delivery
-- **Comprehensive Security System**: Implemented multi-layer security with rate limiting, content validation, IP tracking, and automated threat detection
-- **AI Spam Detection**: Implemented GPT-5 powered spam detection that automatically analyzes and rejects fake/spam complaints with >70% confidence, sending warning notifications to users
-- **Automatic Priority Assignment**: Priority is now automatically calculated based on nearby reports within ~0.5km radius:
-  - Low priority (yellow): Less than 3 reports in the area
-  - Medium priority (orange): 3-7 reports in the area
-  - Urgent priority (red): More than 7 reports in the area
-  - Resolved issues are always shown in green on maps
-- **Three View Modes for All Maps**: Both Citizen and Officials dashboards now have identical map visualization with three view modes:
-  - **Individual Markers**: Color-coded by status (green for resolved) and priority (yellow/orange/red)
-  - **Heatmap View**: Heat intensity based on issue priority
-  - **Density View (By Count)**: Grouped reports with color-coded markers (yellow: <3, orange: 3-7, red: >7)
-- **Enhanced Officials Dashboard**: Added Analytics tab with full map visualization capabilities matching citizen dashboard
-- **Dynamic Map Legends**: Context-aware legends that adapt based on selected view mode

 # User Preferences
 Preferred communication style: Simple, everyday language.